gogins/csound-ac/playpen/README.md

     code editor that provides custom commands.
 4. The `gedit/tools` directory defines such custom commands for the gedit text editor.
 5. The `.SciTEUser.properties` file defines such custom commands for the SciTE text editor.

-Then, if possible, these embedded languages are compiled and executed under the direction of Csound, during the Csound performance, by plugin opcodes.
+Sometims, these embedded languages are compiled and executed under the direction of Csound, during the Csound performance, by plugin opcodes.

 To this end, I have created the csound-cxx-opcodes that allow C++ source code to be embedded in the Csound orchestra, and to be compiled, linked,